dlounsbu/ICTR_team_sci_initiative/bronxpride2024.md

 At Einstein, my research aims to find ways to partner with primary care doctors and other health care providers to find ways of helping the community be healthier.

-Over the years, much of my research has addressed issues concerning cancer or HIV care issues.
+Over the years, much of my research has addressed issues concerning cancer care and HIV care issues.

 We know that these diseases touch many of us in the LGBTQ community.